e-rook/Retaliation/docs/LEVELS.md

 - `health`: integer
 - `asset`: optional string
 - `color`: optional hex color
+ - `tileRows`, `tileCols`: integers (default 1).
+When > 1, the obstacle is subdivided into a grid of `tileRows x tileCols` small tiles.
+Each tile is an independent, destructible obstacle with the same `health` and `color`.

 - ShipSpec
 - `x`, `y`, `w`, `h`: normalized (see above)